KDE/digikam-doc/README.md

 - Contributor must adjust, comment, or rebase changes in the forked repository accordingly with coordinator feedback.
 - When all is ready, coordinator merge changes from the forked repository to the original repository.

-Later, a contributor can re-use the forked repository to re-base contents with original repository.
+Later, a contributor can reuse the forked repository to rebase contents with the original repository.
 The forked repository will be up-to-date and the contributor can create a new Merge Request with the new changes to integrate in the original repository.

 To have the forked repository sync with the original 'origin' upstream, uses this git command in your fork: